Beyond The Algorithm: Preserving Human-Centered Care In The Digital Era

 Explore the latest advancements, as well as the pitfalls and risks, in clinical care powered by artificial intelligence.
 Presenters will discuss how AI is revolutionizing patient diagnoses, treatment plans and overall care delivery.
 Join us to hear more about cutting-edge technologies, including machine learning and predictive analytics, that are enhancing decision-making, improving outcomes, streamlining health care processes and aiding in the issue of workforce shortages.
 Plus, hear the disadvantages and risks to look out for when implementing the latest AI innovations as they develop at a rapid pace.

-Shalom Lichtenstein, MSN, FNP-BC
+Shalom Lichtenstein, MSN, FNP-BC, PMHNP-BC

 Norman Racine